chamele0n1c/WiFi-Bye/README.md

  - ParrotSec Linux OS
  - Kali Linux OS

- *YOU WILL ALSO NEED !
+ # *YOU WILL ALSO NEED !

- Monitor Capable WiFi card(s)
+ Monitor Capable WiFi card(s):

- *all cards need to be in monitor Mode prior!
+  - *all cards need to be in monitor Mode prior!

- ex, mon0, mon1, mon2, mon3
+  - ex, mon0, mon1, mon2, mon3

  MAX UPTO 4 WIRELESS WLAN CARDS

- *enable airmon on all cards prior
+ *enable airmon-ng on all cards prior to execution

  *then execute from a commandline: